 Connector Trail: This trail is the initial trail that accesses the trail network.
 Starts out flat and climbs slightly to the Loop Trail.
 0.3 miles in length, 10 minutes travel time.

 Loop Trail: This trail is the longest trail in the network and is used to access the Plateau, Switchback, and Rocky Knob Trails.
 In a counter-clockwise direction it drops slightly to cross a bridge and circumnavigates a high plateau.
 On the back side of the loop it climbs modestly to the top of the high plateau before descending back down to its beginning.
-2.0 miles in length, 30-40 minutes travel time.
+2 miles in length, 30-40 minutes travel time.

-Rocky Knob Trail: This trail is premier trail of the system and leaves the Loop Trail.
+Rocky Knob Trail: This 0.9 mile trail is premier trail of the system and leaves the Loop Trail.
 It climbs rather aggressively with several small switchbacks to alleviate the steepness in areas.
 It is rather rocky in spots and can be slippery underfoot.
 The high point of the trail system is along this trail and is formally known as Rocky Knob.
 From the summit there are great views of Village of Lake Placid and the surrounding area.

 From the summit the trail descends to a second lookout that looks out over the High Peaks Region.
 The descent isn’t as steep as the climb and offers some travel through an attractive open forest.
 The trail exits back onto the Loop Trail a bit further up.
-0.9 miles in length, 30 minutes travel time.

-Snowshoeing and Cross-Country Skiing
+Snowshoeing and cross-country skiing

 The trail system has some excellent ski features.
 The Loop Trail (shown on the map in green) provides a nice 2 mile loop with gentle climbs.
 The Plateau Trail (shown on the map in yellow) is easily handled with great views.